-Students who wish to drop a course before the 12th class day of fall or spring terms/semesters or before the equivalent dates for summer sessions, may do so in the Registrar’s Office or at my.unt.edu.
-After the 12th class day for fall or spring terms/semesters or the equivalent dates for summer sessions, students must first receive the written consent of the instructor prior to dropping a course.
-The instructor may withhold consent for students to drop for any reason provided the instructor has informed students in writing at the beginning of the semester.
+Students who wish to drop a course before the 12th class day of fall or spring terms/semesters or before the equivalent dates for 8 week or summer sessions, may do so in the Registrar’s Office or at my.unt.edu.
+After the 12th class day for fall or spring terms/semesters or the equivalent dates for 8 week and summer sessions, students must first submit a completed Request to Drop Class form to the Registrar’s Office.
 Students applying for financial aid are required to notify Student Financial Aid and Scholarships before dropping any class to learn how it will affect current or future financial aid eligibility.

 Students who drop a course between the 12th day of class and the designated day of a given semester’s 10th week for fall or spring terms/semesters or the equivalent dates for 8 week and summer sessions, will receive a grade of W.

-Drop procedures must be completed by 5 p.m. on the deadline dates specified in the online academic calendar (at www.unt.edu/catalog).
-After these dates, a student may not drop a course for any reason.
+Drop procedures must be completed by 5 p.m. on the deadline dates specified in the online academic calendar.
+After these dates, a student may not drop a course.

-See the online Schedule of Classes at www.unt.edu/registrar for drop procedure and instructions.
+See the online Registration Guides at www.unt.edu/registrar for drop procedure and instructions.